outlearn-content/angular/modules/concepts.md

 The second kind of new markup are the double curly braces `{{ expression | filter }}`:
 When the compiler encounters this markup, it will replace it with the evaluated value of the markup.
-An <a name="expression">expression</a> in a template is a JavaScript-like code snippet that allows to read and write variables.
+An expression in a template is a JavaScript-like code snippet that allows to read and write variables.
 Note that those variables are not global variables.
-Just like variables in a JavaScript function live in a scope, Angular provides a <a name="scope">scope</a> for the variables accessible to expressions.
+Just like variables in a JavaScript function live in a scope, Angular provides a scope for the variables accessible to expressions.
-The values that are stored in variables on the scope are referred to as the <a name="model">model</a>
-in the rest of the documentation.
+The values that are stored in variables on the scope are referred to as the model in the rest of the documentation.
 Applied to the example above, the markup directs Angular to "take the data we got from the input widgets and multiply them together".

-The example above also contains a <a name="filter">filter</a>.
+The example above also contains a filter.
 A filter formats the value of an expression for display to the user.
 In the example above, the filter `currency` formats a number into an output that looks like money.